 What if our suffering holds the key to our personal and collective healing?

-Sarah Salter Kelly shares her experience of her mother’s kidnapping and brutal homicide as an inspiring example of how to distill trauma into medicine.
-With each turn of her tale, participants are moved to believe that nothing is impossible and that they too, can heal themselves.
+In Trauma as Medicine, Sarah Salter Kelly shares her experience of her mother’s kidnapping and brutal homicide as an inspiring example of how to distill trauma into medicine.
+Chapter by chapter, she invites the reader to take their own journey of healing.

-This dynamic talk engages and activates the listeners through her collaborative approach and capacity to inspire.
-Fearlessly she leads us into the discomfort of our own suffering because she knows this is where we must go if we are going to transform.
-For our hearts to open, we must discover what we have buried within them.
+Offering ceremonies, journaling, and exercises, Sarah leads you into the discomfort of your own suffering.
 Her work invites you to be with your pain, determine for yourself what you need, and discover the tools to proceed towards wholeness.

 Areas of focus include: